pranoy-panda/minitune/README.md

 # minitune

 `minitune` is a small, research-focused Python library for post-training Large Language Models.
-It provides a clean and transparent codebase for common alignment tasks like Supervised Fine-Tuning (SFT) and Reinforcement Learning (PPO), built on top of the Hugging Face ecosystem.
+It provides a clean and transparent codebase for common alignment tasks like Supervised Fine-Tuning (SFT) and Reinforcement Learning (DPO, GRPO), built on top of the Hugging Face ecosystem.

 The primary goal of `minitune` is to be powerful enough for real research while being simple enough for learning and rapid experimentation.
-It avoids high-level abstractions like the Hugging Face `Trainer` in favor of an explicit, `accelerate`-powered training loop that gives you full control.
+It avoids high-level abstractions like the Hugging Face `Trainer`.

+In a nutshell, this library is currently my attempt to delve deeper into the knitty grity details of large scale model training, and share the same with the community.

 ### Core Principles

 *   **Configuration over Code:** All experiment parameters are defined in simple YAML files.
 *   **Transparency over Abstraction:** You have direct access to the PyTorch training loop, powered by `accelerate` for seamless distributed training and mixed-precision.
 *   **Lean on the Ecosystem:** Uses the best-in-class libraries (`transformers`, `peft`, `vllm`, `accelerate`) for what they do best.
-*   **Built for Research:** Easily extendable for custom loss functions, model architectures, and advanced training techniques.

 ### Features

 *   **Supervised Fine-Tuning (SFT):** Efficiently fine-tune models using PEFT (LoRA).
-*   **Reinforcement Learning (RLHF):** A clean implementation of Proximal Policy Optimization (PPO).
+*   **Reinforcement Learning:**
 *   **High-Performance Inference:** Integrated with `vllm` for fast and memory-efficient text generation.

 ### Installation